Creative Selection

 Practical

 An engineer's first-person account of how software actually got made inside Apple during the Jobs era.
 Kocienda worked on Safari, the iPhone keyboard, and the iPad.
 The book reads like a series of war stories about demos, design reviews, and the seven elements he claims define Apple's process: inspiration, collaboration, craft, diligence, decisiveness, taste, and empathy.
-It's the closest thing to a primary-source document on how a small team builds beloved software at scale.
+The writing is strong and the stories are memorable.
+The framework itself is thinner than the storytelling, which is why it lands closer to good airplane reading than essential founder canon.

 Buy on Amazon